Head Coach Guy Kalland (33rd season)

 Phone: (507) 222-4055

-The 2015-16 season was Guy Kalland's 32nd year on the Knights’ bench.
+The 2016-17 season will mark Guy Kalland's 33rd year on the Knights’ bench.
 He is one of only two active coaches in the MIAC with more than 300 wins at his respective institution.
 Kalland has earned MIAC Coach-of-the-Year honors twice, 2006 and 2011.

 Kalland and the Knights made an improbable run to get into the 2010 MIAC Playoffs by going 9-1 in the conference’s second half of the regular season.
 In the postseason, they upset nationally-ranked St. Thomas in the MIAC Playoff Semifinals and toppled Gustavus Adolphus in the conference championship to qualify for the NCAA Tournament for the second time in Kalland’s tenure.